latest nhpb_banner 1__compressed2

 Para Los Ninos Family Resource Center

-Provides family support, counseling, childcare, holiday baskets, after school programs, juvenile crime prevention, shelters, clothing, school items, and more.
+Provides family support, counseling, and holiday baskets to the homeless.
+There is also transitional housing with after school programs, juvenile crime prevention, clothing, school items, and more.
+Emergency shelters and long term support is arranged.

 Parents of Watts

-This center offers individual and family counseling, GED and ESL tutoring, emergency food, parent education and emergency shelter.
+This center offers individual and family counseling.
+Homeless people in the shelters can also enroll into GED and ESL tutoring, or get emergency food.
+There is also parent education and emergency shelter.

 Precious Life Shelter